-In recent decades, immigrants have also played an important role in Alabama's manufacturing industry, which has been the second fastest growing industry in the state in the years since the recession.
-14 Studies have found that the arrival of immigrants to a community can have a powerful impact creating or preserving manufacturing jobs.
+In recent decades, immigrants have also played an important role in Iowa's manufacturing industry, which currently ranks as the second largest industry in the state based on its contribution to the state's GDP.
+Studies have found that the arrival of immigrants to a community can have a powerful impact creating or preserving manufacturing jobs.
 This is because foreign-born workers give employers access to a large and relatively affordable pool of laborers, making it less attractive for firms to move work to cheaper locations offshore.
-One study by the Partnership for a New American Economy and the Americas Society/Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere.
-The more than 170,000 immigrants who were living in the state in 2010 were responsible for creating or preserving almost 8,000 manufacturing jobs.
+One study by the Partnership for a New American Economy and the Americas Society/Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere.10 The almost 140,000 immigrants who were living in the state in 2010 were responsible for creating or preserving almost 6,500 manufacturing jobs.

-The more than 170,000 immigrants who were living in Alabama in 2010 were responsible for creating or preserving almost 8,000 manufacturing jobs.
+The more than 140,000 immigrants who were living lowa in 2010 were responsible for creating or preserving almost 6,500 manufacturing jobs.

 Aside from just looking at overarching industry groups, our work also examines the share of workers that are foreign-born in specific occupations and jobs.
-Immigrants in Alabama, like the country as a whole, are often overrepresented in either high-skilled or particularly labor-intensive positions.
-While foreign-born workers make up 4.2 percent of the state's employed population, they account for 16.2 percent of teachers at the state's colleges and universities.
-They also make up more than one in five of those working as butchers or meat processing workers, and 18.2 percent of physicians and surgeons.
+Immigrants in Iowa, like the country as a whole, are often overrepresented in either high-skilled or particularly labor-intensive positions.
+While foreign-born workers make up 5.8 percent of the state's employed population, they account for more than half of workers employed as packaging and filling machine operators, a group of laborers that work canning foodstuffs or preparing consumer goods for shipment.
+They also make up 38.4 percent of those working as butchers or in meat processing roles, and 31.5 percent of the state's software developers for applications and systems software.
+In 2014, 8.9 percent of Iowa's population was made up of university students-the largest share of any state in the country.
+Immigrants played a leading role powering universities in the state, making up 17.7 percent of all postsecondary educators.